 In 2018, she first offered Coming of Age on Planet Earth, a course which uses a comparative and evolutionary frame to better understand the transition from adolescent to adult life across species.

-In 2012, she published the NY Times bestselling book, Zoobiquity, which makes the case for a species-spanning approach to health.
+In 2012, she and co-author Kathryn Bowers published the NY Times bestselling book, Zoobiquity, which makes the case for a species-spanning approach to health.
 Zoobiquity was a Finalist in the American Association for the Advancement of Science (AAAS)’s Excellence in Science Books Award, Smithsonian Top Book of 2012, Discover Magazine Best Book of 2012, and the China Times Best Book of 2012.
-It has been translated into seven languages and has been the common read at universities across the country.
+It has been translated into ten languages and has been the common read at universities across the country.

-In September 2019, Dr. Natterson-Horowitz will keynote the Nobel Assembly’s Nobel Conference in Stockholm, Sweden.
-The theme of the 2019 conference be the identification and application of scientific insights from the natural world to human health.
-In the same month, her new book, Wildhood, a comparative and phylogenetic exploration of the developmental transition from puberty to mature adulthood, will be published.
+In September 2019, Dr. B. Natterson-Horowitz keynoted the Nobel Assembly’s Nobel Conference in Stockholm, Sweden.
+The theme of the 2019 conference was the identification and application of scientific insights from the natural world to human health.
+In the same month, her and Kathryn Bowers’ new book, Wildhood, was published.
+A New York Times Book Review Editor’s Pick and winner of the Association for Science Education Book of the Year Award, Wildhood uses the lenses of animal behavior and evolutionary biology to better understand the species-spanning challenges of adolescence.